-- Please refer to appendix 2: at the end of each trading day, both Nasdaq OMX and EEX set a Closing Price for each of their financial contacts. - > As examples of how the Closing Prices vary: - > The following four slides show the daily Closing Prices for four financial contracts. - For each contract, the daily Closing Price is shown during the last year, where the contract was traded. - ➤ The four contracts hedged against the 2012 spot price for respectively - √ Western Denmark (DK1). - ✓ Eastern Denmark (DK2). - √ Southern Sweden (SE4). - ✓ The Nordic System Price.
+- Please refer to appendix 2: at the end of each trading day, both Nasdaq OMX and EEX set a Closing Price for each of their financial contacts. - > As examples of how the Closing Prices vary: - > The following four slides show the daily Closing Prices for four Nordic financial contracts. - For each contract, the daily Closing Price is shown during the last nine months, where the contract was traded. - ➤ The four Nordic contracts hedged against the Q3-2012 spot price for respectively - ✓ Western Denmark (DK1). - ✓ Eastern Denmark (DK2). - ✓ Southern Sweden (SE4). - ✓ The Nordic System Price.

-Western Denmark (DK1) - the year 2012
+Western Denmark (DK1): Q3-2012